KothaiKumar/TSA_EXP7/README.md

-# DEveloped by: Kothai K
+# Developed by: Kothai K
 # Reg no: 212222240051
 # Ex.No: 07                                       AUTO REGRESSIVE MODEL
 ### Date: